Education Resources for Immigrants and Refugees

 - Search Colleges

-Search for a postsecondary school anywhere in Minnesota.
+Search for a Minnesota State college or university anywhere in Minnesota.
 You can search by school name, region, type of school, or keyword.
 Find school contact information for admissions, financial aid, and related web addresses and general information.

 - Apply to College